mrgito/COURSERA-JHU_PracticalML_Project/PracticalML_Project.md

 # Data Modelling

+We will use 3 Model, Decision Tree, Random Forest with Cross Validation and Random Forest without Cross Validation

 ## 1. 1st Model, Basic Decision Tree

 ### 1.1 Decision Tree Model

+We build Decision Tree model for train data and validate model using validate data and we will see the performances. and store model result as model1

+We pass object classe to rpart function and we use method “class” to predict class variable instead of probability.
+Below is the Decision Tree chart result.

 ``` r
 model1 <- rpart(classe~.,data = train,method = "class")